 As people age, their health declines, and so much of this can affect a senior’s ability to drive.
 If the doctors diagnose your parent with Alzheimer’s, Parkinson’s, or another form of dementia, then the time has come for them to stop driving.

 Check in with your loved one about their medications, and especially note anything that can cause drowsiness or confusion.
 You may want to join them for a doctor’s appointment to discuss any possible side effects, especially if your parent is on several medications or drinks alcohol as that can have ill effects with certain medications.

-Senses and reflexes are essential to good driving, and if those become impaired, your parent may not be able to hit the brakes in time, hear the sirens coming, or see the pedestrian in the road.
+Senses and reflexes are essential to good driving in Orange County, and if those become impaired, your parent may not be able to hit the brakes in time, hear the sirens coming, or see the pedestrian in the road.

 If you make the decision to take the car keys from your parent, however, you need a plan in place to ensure they can get where they need to go and run all their necessary errands.
 It could mean assigning family members to take turns with grocery shopping, doctor appointments, and prescription pick-ups.
 There are also senior transportation services available in many areas if you do not have the assistance of family for some reason.

 Do you think it’s time for your parent to stop driving?
 Need more advice?
 Please contact our Orange County estate planning and elder law firm at (949) 333 -3702 to set up a consultation.
 We’ll help guide you and your family through these difficult decisions.

 Have more questions?